+212 664 245 833

 TETOUAN: THE WHITE CITY IN THE NORTH

 Tetouan stands on a rocky plateau in Northern Morocco between the Rif Mountains and the Mediterranean Sea.
 The city is known for Andalusian influences and its Hispano-Moorish character.
 Home to a population of Andalusian and Moorish refugees who arrived and revived the city in the 16th century, Tetouan today is known primarily for its crafts, national museums, school of music, and arts.
-Tetouan's medina gained UNESCO World Heritage status in 1997 thanks to the preservation of its original structures.
+Tetouan's medina gained UNESCO World Heritage Sites in Morocco status in 1997 thanks to the preservation of its original structures.

 On Mondays, the weekly market is held on the lower streets and its stalls spill out through the gate and into the surrounding area.
 Tetouan is an easy day trip from Tangier.
 Make sure to visit on a Monday to experience the local market.